A Place of Our Own challenges the assumption that queerness and domesticity are mutually exclusive,

 Every day is Halloween here.

-Every trinket, every wall hanging, every furry or scaly creature seems to ring with intention.
-The space feels soft and specific.
-Spooky, yes, but also warm.
+Every trinket, every wall hanging, every furry or scaly creature carries intention.
+The space feels soft and specific—spooky, yes, but also warm.
 Nothing is accidental.
 Nothing is hidden.
-The weirdness is not tucked away; it is celebrated openly.
+The weirdness isn’t tucked away; it’s celebrated openly.
 This is exactly the kind of home I hoped to find when I began this series.

-Much of their favorite time together comes from shared ritual.
-Crafting, building, storytelling, and long movie nights.
+Much of their favorite time together comes from shared ritual—crafting, building, storytelling, and long movie nights.
 Art projects, baking experiments, thrift store treasure hunts, and stretches of being delightfully goofy around the house.
-There are monthly date nights, bedtime book readings, and a standing house rule that anyone is always allowed to sing or dance.
+There are monthly date nights, bedtime book readings, and a standing house rule: anyone is always allowed to sing or dance.

-They put on fashion shows using whatever is nearby.
-New thrift finds, old staples, elaborate accessories, and improvised makeup.
+They put on fashion shows using whatever is nearby—new thrift finds, old staples, elaborate accessories, improvised makeup.
 Music plays loudly.
 Dancing happens in hallways.

 The house responds.